Prouds

-Prouds The Jewellers (commonly referred to as Prouds) is an Australian jewellery business founded by William James Proud on Pitt Street, Sydney in 1903.
+Prouds the Jewellers (commonly referred to as Prouds) is an Australian jewellery business founded by William James Proud on Pitt Street, Sydney in 1903.

 History

-Prouds was founded by William James "Bill" Proud (1871–1931) who had a vision of a jewellery store that sold quality jewellery, watches and giftware that was affordable to all Australians.
-The company still carries that message to this day.
-In 1971 LJ Hooker real estate Corporation acquired Prouds' 72 stores and subsequently the business was sold to Goldmark Jewellers.
+Prouds was founded in 1903 by clock and watchmaker William James "Bill" Proud (1871–1931).
+In 1971 Hooker Corporation acquired Prouds' 72 stores and subsequently the business was sold to Goldmark Jewellers.

 In 1996 Pascoes purchased the then 93-year-old Australian jeweller, saving it from administration.
+In 1996, Prouds had 67 stores.
+This increased to over 195 in 2013.
+After the acquisition of Farmers, Prouds jewellery kiosks were included in some Farmers stores across New Zealand as store-within-a-store.
+However, after the purchase of Angus & Coote, it was replaced with Goldmark, and Prouds is no longer marketed in New Zealand.